What Is A Desert?

 Evaporation is also an important factor contributing to aridity.
-In some deserts, the amount of water evaporating, exceeds the amount of rainfall.
-Rising air cools and can hold less moisture, producing clouds and precipitation; falling air warms, absorbing moisture.
-Areas with few clouds, bodies of water and little vegetation absorb most of the sun's radiation, thus heating the air at the soil surface.
+In some deserts, the amount of water evaporating exceeds the amount of rainfall.
+Rising air cools and holds less moisture, producing clouds and precipitation; falling air warms, absorbing moisture.
+Areas with few clouds, few bodies of water and little vegetation absorb most of the sun's radiation, thus heating the air at the soil surface.
 More humid areas deflect heat in clouds, water and vegetation, remaining cooler.
 High wind in open country also contributes to evaporation.

 Locations of deserts have changed throughout geologic time as the result of continental drift and the uplifting of mountain ranges.
 Modern desert regions are centered in the horse latitudes, typically straddling the Tropic of Cancer and the Tropic of Capricorn, between 15 and 30 degrees north and south of the equator.
 Some deserts, such as the Kalahari in central Africa, are geologically ancient.
 The Sahara Desert in northern Africa is 65 million years old, while the Sonoran Desert of North America reached its northern limits only within the last 10,000 years.

 Because they are poised in such harsh extremes of heat and aridity, deserts are among the most fragile ecosystems on the planet.

 Three of the four major deserts of North America are contained within a geological region called the Basin and Range Province, lying between the Rocky Mountains to the east and the Sierra Nevadas to the west.
 While the distinctiveness of each desert is based on the types of plant life found there (determined both by evolutionary history and climates), the geological structures of these three deserts are rather similar.